HasteGaming/classic/docs/charter.md

 #### Universal loot expectations

 - No enchants?
-No prio.
+No priority.
   > Exception: Head & Leg enchants do not exclude

 #### Loot Council